“So what kind of music do you listen to?”

 Such a loaded question.
 It was an all-important question in school.
 Think carefully now.
 Your reputation is on the line as well as your standing in the community and possibly your entire identity.

 Here at Fish Out of Water Books, we love music and we love stories.
-So what could be better than stories centered around all things music?
+So what could be better than true life stories centered around all things music?
 Your bands, your songs, your friends and how music brought you together—or tore you asunder.

-If music is an important part of your life: if you’re in (or were in) a band and have a crazy on-the-road story; if you spent way too much time and money at used record shops or loved to rifle through friends’ record collections; if you went a ton of concerts and got up to some nutso crap—send us a short story and help us build a “repository for musos” where we can share stories and celebrate the fact that this trivial, ephemeral noise can in fact mean everything.
+If music is an important part of your life: if you’re in (or were in) a band and have a crazy on-the-road story; if you spent way too much time and money at used record shops or loved to rifle through friends’ record collections; if you went a ton of concerts and got up to some nutso crap—send us a short essay and help us build a “repository for musos” where we can celebrate the fact that this trivial, ephemeral noise can in fact mean everything.

 - In “1984,” a slumber party revelation led twelve-year-old PATTI F. SMITH and her best friend on a quest to see the five “members” of Duran Duran go “doing!”

 - Did you know that Morrissey helped JULIE HAMILL to deliver the newspapers in Airdrie, Scotland, in 1983?
 Read all about it in “THE SMITHS: THE SOUND OF THE PAPER ROUND.”

 - BILL KOPP describes how Lynyrd Skynyrd helped save him and his bandmates’ hides in 1980s Kennesaw, GA in “MY WORST GIG EVER.”